Cutting grass too short is one of the most common lawn care mistakes gardeners make.

 So if your grass is around 6cm tall, only cut a maximum of 2cm off the height to bring it down to 4cm.
 Then when it grows to 5cm, reduce the height by 1.5cm to bring the height down to 3.5cm.

-Bringing the height down gradually by only ever removing a maximum of a third of the leaf, the grass will maintain health and vigour.
+Even when cutting long grass, bringing the height down gradually by only ever removing a maximum of a third of the leaf, the grass will maintain health and vigour.

 Most family lawns look beautiful when they’re between 3cm – 6cm high.